Jun 25, 2018

 - Building a new bathroom

 A lot can go wrong if you don’t fully understand what you’re doing.
-Ask yourself these important questions before beginning any DIY project:
+Ask yourself these important questions before beginning any DIY home repairs:

-- Do I (or more importantly, my family) have the time to do this project right -- especially if there are unforeseen complications?
+3. Do I have the time to do this project right, especially if there are unforeseen complications?

-Water destroys everything.
-While the cost of hiring a professional to complete plumbing repairs may seem like a lot more than buying the parts and doing the work yourself, the damage you inadvertently cause can be catastrophic.
-Slow leaks that go unnoticed can turn into thousands of dollars in repairs.
-When you call a plumbing repair service, you’re getting a warranty and peace of mind that the job is done correctly the first time, without any extra hassle.
+While the cost of hiring a professional to complete repairs may seem like a lot more than buying the parts and doing the work yourself, the damage you inadvertently cause can be catastrophic.

 “One of the worst DIY plumbing repairs we’ve ever seen was when a homeowner tried to unclog and rebuild their toilet,” Kelley says.
 “They successfully allowed the toilet to drain, but did not clear the clog.
 So the repairs did not hold and the toilet began to run as the clog grew stronger.
 Evidently, the homeowner was on vacation when the toilet overflowed, which caused $125,000 in damages because it was on the third floor.”